ֱ

 Following the award of a special grant from the California State University Chancellor, Dr. Badua traveled to Sydney, Singapore, Kuala Lumpur, Bangkok, Kobe, Osaka, and Tokyo in order to study global wind band developments through extensive observation and personal interviews.
 In addition to this research conducted at secondary and collegiate institutions, Rickey is deeply passionate about exploring community wind bands, particularly those that bring together musicians from diverse backgrounds.
 Invigorated by cultural exchange, he has continued his exploration of wind band programs with numerous guest conducting engagements with established programs in Spain, Australia, Luxembourg, Thailand, Japan and Malaysia.
 Through his research and guest conducting engagements, Badua has forged and fostered a rich network of international collaborations.

 Early in his career, Badua taught public school as Director of Bands and Arts Department Chair at Peninsula High School and was the Music Coordinator of the Peninsula School District in Gig Harbor, Washington.
 Dr. Badua led the development of a comprehensive band program which included Wind Ensemble, Symphonic Band, Jazz Band, Percussion Ensemble, Marching Band, Color Guard and Winter Guard.
-During his tenure, he raised the standard of excellence, leading each ensemble to consistently receive “Superior” ratings at festivals and regional contests, most notably the Wind Ensemble’s featured performance at the National Association for Music Education Conference-Northwest in Bellevue, WA.
+During his tenure, he raised the standard of excellence, leading each ensemble to consistently receive “Superior” ratings at festivals and regional contests, most notably the Wind Ensemble’s featured performance at the National Association for Music Education Conference-Northwest in Bellevue, Washington.

 Prior to his appointment at California State Polytechnic University, Dr. Badua earned his Doctor of Musical Arts in Wind Conducting degree from the University of Georgia where he studied with Dr. John P. Lynch.
 While at UGA, Rickey was the recipient of the Director’s Excellence award and the Outstanding Graduate Teaching Assistant award.
 Dr. Badua earned his Bachelor of Music in Music Education degree from the University of Puget Sound and received an honorary fellowship to then complete his Master of Arts in Teaching degree as a conducting student of Dr. Robert Taylor.